jianjin-app/website/content/privacy-notice.md

   complete information you think is incomplete.
 * Your right to erasure - You have the right to ask us to erase your personal information in certain circumstances.
-* Your right to restriction of processing - You have the right to ask us to restrict the processing of your personal information in certain circumstances.
 * Your right to object to processing - You have the the right to object to the processing of your personal information in certain circumstances.
 * Your right to data portability - You have the right to ask that we transfer